University of Minnesota Duluth: Modern history

 The University of Minnesota Duluth has established itself in a number of research areas including ocean, sea and freshwater sciences.
 It is the primary sea-grant university for the state of Minnesota and operates the Minnesota Sea Grant Program offices on campus.
 In addition, in 1972 a two-year school of medicine was founded at the university to provide the first two years of medical education in a small urban and rural setting.
 The medical school was reorganized in 2000 to be a direct component of the University of Minnesota Medical School from the Twin Cities campus and now operates semi-independently from the University of Minnesota Duluth.

-Today, the university now educates a medium-sized student body of nearly 11,000 students each year and draws students primarily from the Twin Ports and Twin Cities areas.
+Today, the University now educates around 9,500 students each year.
+The University colors are maroon and gold which are the same colors of one of the two public high schools in the city of Duluth.

 Campus

 The UMD campus consists of more than 50 buildings on 244 acre overlooking Lake Superior.
-Most UMD buildings are connected by concourses or hallways.
+All UMD buildings are connected by concourses or hallways and is one of the only universities in the United States with this type of design.
 UMD is also home to the Tweed Museum of Art, the Marshall W. Alworth Planetarium, Weber Music Hall, and the Marshall Performing Arts Center.
 Other UMD facilities include Glensheen Historic Estate, Chester Park School which houses Minnesota Sea Grant and the Speech-Language-Hearing Clinic, the Natural Resources Research Institute, the Research and Field Studies Center, and the Lower Campus which houses the Large Lakes Observatory.

 UMD has substantially expanded its facilities beginning in 2000 with the completion of the Kathryn A. Martin library.
-Additional recent buildings include the Weber Music Hall (2002), Kirby Plaza (2004), James I. Swenson Science Building (2005), Sports and Health Center addition (2006), Life Science Renovation (2006), Labovitz School of Business & Economics (2008), Bagley Environmental Classroom (2009), the Civil Engineering Building (2010) and the Heikkila Chemistry and Advanced Materials Science (HCAMS) building (2019).
+Additional recent buildings include the Weber Music Hall (2002), Kirby Plaza (2004), James I. Swenson Science Building (2005), Sports and Health Center addition (2006), Life Science Renovation (2006), Labovitz School of Business & Economics (2008), Bagley Environmental Classroom (2009), the Civil Engineering Building (2010), and the Heikkila Chemistry and Advanced Materials Science (HCAMS) building (2019).

 New art on campus came along with the construction of the new buildings.
 All new public building projects in Minnesota must comply with the state's “One Percent for Art” law, passed by the State Legislature in 1984, which mandates that all such projects in Minnesota costing over $500,000 must devote at least 1% of their total construction budget towards incorporating public art into these building's public spaces.
 A little over 1% of the library's $28 million construction costs went toward the purchase and installation of a glass sculpture by Dale Chihuly that hangs from the ceiling of the two-story library lobby.
 An 89 ft outdoor sculpture adjacent to the Swenson Science Building makes reference to elements of Duluth's surrounding Native American Ojibwe culture.
 The sculpture, "Wild Ricing Moon," was designed by John David Mooney and represents the traditional wild rice harvest.

 The colleges and schools at the University of Minnesota Duluth are: